gangeshbaskerr/Phishing-Website-Detection/README.md

 • Divide the dataset into training and testing sets.

-• Run selected machine learning and deep neural network algorithms on the dataset like Decision Tree , Random Forest, Multilayer Perceptrons, XGBoost, Autoencoder Neural Networks and Support Vector Machines .
+• Run selected machine learning and deep neural network algorithms on the dataset like Decision Tree , Random Forest, Multilayer Perceptrons, XGBoost, Autoencoder Neural     Networks and Support Vector Machines on the dataset .

 • Write a code for displaying the evaluation result considering accuracy metrics.